microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceprincipal-update.md

 > [!NOTE]
 > - To update the **customSecurityAttributes** property:
 >   - In delegated scenarios, the admin must be assigned the *Attribute Assignment Administrator* role and the app granted the *CustomSecAttributeAssignment.ReadWrite.All* delegated permission.
->   - In app-only scenarios, the app must be granted the *CustomSecAttributeAssignment.ReadWrite.All* application permission.
+>   - In app-only scenarios using Microsoft Graph permissions, the app must be granted the *CustomSecAttributeAssignment.ReadWrite.All* application permission.

 ## HTTP request
 You can address the service principal using either its **id** or **appId**. **id** and **appId** are referred to as the **Object ID** and **Application (Client) ID**, respectively, in app registrations in the Microsoft Entra admin center.